Safer Waterways Bill 2018

 6.30 pmMs LUIOpposes

-Opposed the bill, arguing it fails to guarantee safer waterways given the vastness of crocodile country and would give the public a false sense of safety while jeopardising CITES compliance.
+Opposed the bill, arguing it fails to recognise the vastness of crocodile habitat, cannot guarantee safer waterways, and poses unacceptable risks by giving the public a false sense of security.

-No waterway in crocodile country can ever be considered to be crocodile free.2019-03-26View Hansard
+No waterway in crocodile country can ever be considered to be crocodile free.
+I do not support this bill.2019-03-26View Hansard

 6.36 pmMs BOLTONOpposes